How to Dockerize a Python Barcode Reader for ARM64 and ARM32 Devices

 Creating a Python barcode scanning application for ARM32 or ARM64 devices, such as Raspberry Pi or Jetson Nano, is made easier with emulated environments.
 These environments allow you to develop and test your code without the immediate need for physical ARM hardware, providing a flexible and convenient development workflow.

-How to Create Docker ARM32 and ARM64 Images with Dynamsoft Barcode SDK on Windows
+Build Docker ARM32 and ARM64 Images with Dynamsoft Barcode SDK

 To emulate different CPU architectures such as ARM on a Windows machine, you can leverage QEMU, a popular open-source emulator.
 Additionally, multiarch/qemu-user-static is a Docker image that integrates with QEMU, enabling emulation of different CPU architectures within Docker containers.